Twipped/CurvyAndTrans.com/posts/2000-01-01.0001.84BB41/index.md

 It wasn't until I was 26 years old that I learned about a testicular torsion when one of my co-workers' son had to have his corrected.
 If you aren't familier with this condition, it occurs when a developmental abnormality causes the spermatic cord of a testical to become twisted.
 This cuts off blood flow to the testicle, severely damaging it.
 By the time I knew what was happening, the damage was far too gone.
 My left testicle was destroyed, mangled and beaten from years of being choked to death by its own arteries.

-### You... you can do that?
+### I don't have to be a boy?

-One boring weekend I was sitting at my dad's house watching Donahue – at least, I assume it was my dad's, because my grandmother had cable and there's no way I'd be watching daytime talk shows when I could be watching Nickelodeon or The Sci-Fi Channel.
-I'm pretty sure this had to have been in 1991 or 92, which would have made it a rerun, but it could have been when [the episode first aired in 1990](https://www.youtube.com/watch?v=CXvrtBsyCbc).
-Phil was interviewing an actress and fashion model named Caroline Cossey.
-Caroline was _gorgeous_ (and still is), just absolutely stunning.
-She had this incredible screen presence, a beautiful smile, amazing hair, and a fantastic body... and according to Phil, she had been born a boy.
+That fateful day, a boring weekend at my dad's house watching the only thing available to watch because he didn't have cable, I sat there watching Donahue and learned about Caroline Cossey, actress and super model, who had been born male.
+Caroline was (and still is) _gorgeous_, just absolutely stunning.
+She had this incredible screen presence that captivated you, a beautiful smile, amazing hair, and a fantastic body.
+[The episode is on youtube](https://www.youtube.com/watch?v=CXvrtBsyCbc) (uploaded by Caroline herself) and is remarkable respectful by 1990 standards.
+Phil did everything he could to treat her with dignity.

 This. rocked. my. world.
 Boys could become girls?
 What?
 How... how is that possible?
 Oh sure, I had seen the tabloids in the grocery store with ridiculous headlines about women who were men, but that was tabloid trash.
 It sat alongside batboy and alien abduction stories.
 But this... this was an actual woman who was here talking about growing up as a boy.
 I was astonished.
+Then my father walked in, saw what I was watching, proclaimed it to be disgusting, and turned the television off.
+This was my first real exposure to trans people, and I knew immediately that it was something detestable in my parents eyes.

-I don't remember much more about this revelation, unfortunately.
-I only remembered this moment after finding the episode on YouTube and suddenly realizing I had seen it before.
-But this was definitely it, this was the moment that my world moved beneath my feet.
-This was when I learned the term Transsexual.
-I started trying to learn more about this, with what little resources I had.
-This was 2 or more years before I would ever use the internet for the first time, so my options for research were extremely limited.
+It was at this moment that I began to actively want to change my gender identity.
+I started thinking a lot more about how badly I wanted to be a girl, started longing even stronger to be able to dress like a girl and be more involved in feminine things, but I still didn't think of myself as being a girl.
+There was no language to say that if you want this, that means you are actually female.
+Even the concept of "being transgender" was never presented to me, and you weren't a transsexual until you went through the process, until you had surgery.
+Trans wasn't something you were, it's something you did.
+At no point did anyone ever tell me that my wants meant I already was a girl, but the feeling began to express itself all the same.

 Policy in Mount Pleasant School District was to conduct scoliosis screenings on all children during the fifth grade.
 When this time came around, all of the children in my school's three fifth grade classes were told to line up in the hallway, boys on the left, girls on the right.
 Boys were sent to one classroom and girls were sent to another.
 I remember standing in the boys line and thinking to myself that I was in the wrong line.
 I knew that this was the line I was *supposed* to be standing in, but it wasn't the line I *belonged* in.